 Despite being one of the largest cities in the state, Eugene is most famous for its natural beauty.
-In fact, the access to green spaces and wide range of recreational activities means it’s considered one of the most liveable places in the US!
+In fact, the access to green spaces and a wide range of recreational activities means it’s considered one of the most liveable places in the US!

-The Best Outdoorsy Things to Do in Eugene
+The Best Things To Do in Eugene

-1. Covered Bridges Scenic Bikeway—Iconic Thing to Do in Eugene!
+1. Covered Bridges Scenic Bikeway—Iconic Thing To Do in Eugene!

 For those that are not up to date with their Eugene trivia, the city is known for its numerous covered bridges, all of which have a certain charm.
 One of the best ways to take in as many of these bridges as possible is to take the Covered Bridges Scenic Bikeway, one of the best things to do in Eugene.